An Analysis of Quantile Temporal-Difference Learning: Quantile Temporal-Difference Learning and Quantile Dynamic Programming

 The bottom-left of Figure~\ref{fig:example2} shows a path taken by QTD under a modified version of the MDP, in which the reward distributions N(2, 1) and N(-1, 1) are replaced with $\delta_2$ and $\delta_{-1}$, respectively.
 We observe that the algorithm still converges to a point, although the vector field of expected update directions is now piecewise constant, with discontinuities along several lines.
 This behaviour is typical of QTD; the less `smooth' the reward distributions in the MDP, the more abrupt the changes in behaviour we typically observe with QTD.

 Finally, we consider a modified version of the MDP in which all transition probabilities are $\nicefrac{1}{2}$, rewards from state $x_1$ are always $2$, and rewards from state $x_2$ are always $-1$.
 In this case, QTD no longer appears to converge to a point, but instead converges to the set bounded by the four grey lines appearing in the bottom-right of Figure~\ref{fig:example2}, and subsequently performing a random walk over this set.
-This collection of examples illustrates that QTD can exhibit a fairly wide family of behaviours depending on the characteristics of the environment. \end{example}
+This collection of examples illustrates that QTD can exhibit a fairly wide family of behaviours depending on the characteristics of the environment.
+In particular, non-uniqueness of quantiles in reward distributions (corresponding to flat regions in reward distribution CDFs) can lead to multiple possible limit points, and discontinuities in reward distributions can lead to discontinuous changes in expected updates; by contrast, reward distributions that are absolutely continuous lead to smooth changes in expected dynamics. \end{example}

-\subsection{Quantile dynamic programming}
+\subsection{Quantile Dynamic Programming}

 Recall the QTD update given in Equation~\eqref{eq:qtd-update}.
 As described in Section~\ref{sec:qtd-alg}, this update serves, on average, to move $\theta(x, i)$ in the direction of the $\tau_i$-quantiles of the distribution of the random variable $R + \theta(X', J)$, where $(x, R, X')$ is a random transition generated by interacting with the environment using $\pi$, and $J \sim \text{Unif}(\{1,\ldots,m\})$.